-The Minister of Home Affairs has determined which skills and/or qualifications are critical for South Africa and published a closed list of such skills and/or qualifications.
+The Minister of Home Affairs has determined which skills and/or qualifications are critical for South Africa and has published a revised closed list of such skills and/or qualifications.
 Foreign nationals who possess the skills and/or qualifications on the list may apply for a critical skills visa.